neatMon-Inc/neatmon.api/README.md

 From the /server folder, run the command `make up` to run the app and see the debug messages

 # Other Useful Information
-See /server/index.js for a complete list of routes and more details
+See /server/index.js for a complete list of routes and more detailed comments